CrowdStrike/psfalcon/README.md

 ### Add-FalconAwsSettings
 ```
 Create or update Global Settings which are applicable to all provisioned AWS accounts
   Endpoint   : POST /cloud-connect-aws/entities/settings/v1
   Permission : cloud-connect-aws:write

-  -CloudtrailBucketOwnerId [String]
+  -CloudtrailId [String]
-    The 12 digit AWS account which is hosting the centralized S3 bucket of containing cloudtrail logs from multiple accounts.
+    The 12 digit AWS account which is hosting the centralized S3 bucket of containing cloudtrail logs from
+    multiple accounts.
       Pattern : \d{12}

-  -StaticExternalId [String]
+  -ExternalId [String]
-    By setting this value, all subsequent accounts that are provisioned will default to using this value as their external ID.
+    By setting this value, all subsequent accounts that are provisioned will default to
+    using this value as their external ID.
 ```
 ### Confirm-FalconAwsAccess
 ```
 Performs an Access Verification check on the specified AWS Account IDs
   Endpoint   : POST /cloud-connect-aws/entities/verify-account-access/v1
   Permission : cloud-connect-aws:write